gghez/cachejs/README.md

 lifetime           | false                | The default lifetime for stored objects in ms. Set ```false``` evaluated or negative expression for infinite lifetime. onUpdate           | -                    | Callback ```function(objKey, oldVal, newVal, options)``` used each time an object iq created or updated in container. onExpiry           | -                    | Callback ```function(cacheItem)```used each time an object expires in container.
-May be used to create an auto-refresh process for ```cacheItem.key``` value.
+May be used to create an auto-refresh process for ```cacheItem.key``` value. storage            | 'memory'             | Storage engine.
+Native engines are 'memory'... (sorry that's all for now)

 #### .set(objKey, obj [, options])